POL 11.35.01 - Code of Student Conduct

 (d) Attempt to affect a change in that behavior in the future.

-Academic misconduct that involves advance planning, collaboration, falsification of papers, forms or documents, actual or potential harm to other students, or other aggravating circumstances may result in suspension or expulsion from the University.
-In addition, a student will be suspended (or expelled) if further academic misconduct is committed while he or she is on academic integrity probation.
-Where suspension is the minimum sanction to be imposed for a second instance of academic misconduct, a lesser sanction may be imposed at the Provost’s discretion only upon a showing of extraordinary circumstances by evidence and argument at the initial conduct process.
+Academic misconduct that involves advance planning, collaboration, falsification of papers, forms or documents, actual or potential harm to other students, or other aggravating circumstances may result in suspension or expulsion from the university.
+In addition, a student may be suspended (or expelled) if further Academic Misconduct is committed while they are on academic integrity probation.
 Factors or circumstances affecting sanctions shall be considered on a case by case basis.

 9.1 Academic Integrity Probation

-A student found responsible for academic misconduct will usually be placed on academic integrity probation for the remainder of the student’s academic career.
+A student found responsible for Academic Misconduct may be placed on academic integrity probation for the remainder of the student’s Academic Career.
 In addition, one or more of the sanctions listed below may be imposed.

 9.2 Reduction in Grade